 The world of work and the safety profession are being reshaped by data, technology, and innovation.
 Industry is shifting from a technology-first agenda to a human-centred one — and safety practice needs to shift with it, exploring how data, technology, and innovation can serve the people doing the work.
 Practitioners need a frame to think clearly about what's arriving, what's hype, and what to do next.

-Three one-day workshops across Christchurch, Wellington and Auckland bring NZISM members together for one conversation about where safety practice is heading.
+Three one-day workshops across Christchurch, Wellington and Auckland bring NZISM members and the wider health and safety community together for one conversation about where safety practice is heading and how we can best harness it.

 The day covers: